jackstapleton/rdb-autoscaling/whitepaper.md

 #### EC2 launch template

-On AWS, launch templates can be used to configure details for an EC2 instance ahead of time (e.g. instance type, root volume size, AMI id).
+We will use launch templates to configure details for EC2 instances ahead of time (e.g. instance type, root volume size, AMI id).
 Our Auto Scaling groups will use these templates to launch their servers.